 What is Rights Clearance?

-The process of licensing intellectual property for use in a production is called Rights Clearance.
+Rights Clearance is the process of licensing intellectual property for use in your production.

 For instance, you might want to show artwork, photographs, movie clips, or a product logo in your film.

 While the script clearance report notifies you that use of some items could result in legal action, you should consult the production’s attorney for an opinion as to the risks involved.
 If the risk is not acceptable, three options are available.